 Energy harvesting in micro-scale (below milliwatt-level per one device) offers increasing interest especially due to the following issues:

 It is expected that trillions of wireless sensor network nodes with computational and memory capability are to be deployed in the environment around us and on our bodies in next five years.80 Although the energy consumption per one device is small, the large number of devices leads to significant power consumption.
 Luckily, the state-of-the-art electronic components have become more energy-efficient.
-Microprocessors with a power consumption of only 7 µW/MHz have been developed for use in wireless sensor network nodes.81 A large number of wireless sensor network nodes operate in a low-duty cycle regime, which decreases the total power consumption even further;82 therefore, even low-grade sources previously considered unprofitable can be used to harvest energy..The low power-consumption level suggests that the required amount of energy could be drawn directly from the ambient environment.82
+Microprocessors with a power consumption of only 7 µW MHz-1 have been developed for use in wireless sensor network nodes.81 A large number of wireless sensor network nodes operate in a low-duty cycle regime, which decreases the total power consumption even further;82 therefore, even low-grade sources previously considered unprofitable can be used to harvest energy.
+The low power-consumption level suggests that the required amount of energy could be drawn directly from the ambient environment.82

 There are a number of different sources of energy in the environment; most of them are irregular in time.
-A more reliable and efficient energy harvesting can be achieved by collecting energy from all available sources, therefore increasing the total power and minimizing the time period with no harvestable energy.
+A more reliable and efficient energy harvesting can be achieved by collecting energy from all available sources, therefore increasing the total power and minimizing the time period with no harvestable energy available.

 Implantable (or wearable) medical electronic devices, which are often combined with lab-on-chip technology, are expected to be capable of autonomous operation during several years.
 The ability of harvesting energy in vivo is a considerable improvement in the field of medical electronics.
 Previously, energy harvesting from the energy of a heartbeat using ZnO thin films has been demonstrated by Li et al.83